stellacodex/codex-collective-archive/common-system/10-personal/00-personal-profiles/takeo-yamada/esoteric_profiles-takeo-yamada-hd.md

 The Splenic system is about our rationality to be afraid.
 Fear of survival creates alertness, which becomes awareness and keeps us alive.
 The anxieties are in the Ajna Centre.
 When you are in an anxious state for a long time, this is a sure sign that your Mind is fixated on some thought that does not give rest and resolution to the situation.
 Finally, the fears in the Solar Plexus Awareness Centre (Emotional Fears) manifest themselves in the theme of nervousness.
 Remember, fear is there until the Emotional Clarity arrives.
 Nervous fears come in waves.

-17
-Fear of challenge, fear of Inevitable, harsh or prolonged trials.
+17-Fear of challenge, fear of Inevitable, harsh or prolonged trials.
-18
-Fear of challenging legitimate authority or the unassailable authority of society.
+18-Fear of challenging legitimate authority or the unassailable authority of society.
-22
-Fear of lack of potential for growth, a tendency towards inferiority complexes.
+22-Fear of lack of potential for growth, a tendency towards inferiority complexes.
-28
-Fear of mental or physical death, fear of not reaching the main goal in life.
+28-Fear of mental or physical death, fear of not reaching the main goal in life.
-44
-Fear of the past, fear that negative events will happen again.
+44-Fear of the past, fear that negative events will happen again.
-47
-Fear of inevitable retribution for sins, fear of the power of one's archetype (God).
+47-Fear of inevitable retribution for sins, fear of the power of one's archetype (God).
-48
-Fear of one's own or everyone's inadequacy that causes paranoia.
+48-Fear of one's own or everyone's inadequacy that causes paranoia.

 ⭐️Wounds
 ✅Genetic Wound
 Your Genetic Wound
-48.2
-The Wound of Denial
+❤️48.2-The Wound of Denial
 The Wound of Denial is one of the most powerful.
 People with this Wound seem angry and aggressive, but in reality, they are very vulnerable.
 They are just afraid that others will not recognise their talents and thus hurt them.
 Often, they blatantly state that they do not care about other people's problems.
 And they hold this behaviour up as an example to others.

 Defensive Reaction:
 In the repressive form, it is a desire to deny one's own worth and the worth of others.
 In the reactive form, it is an angry reaction to any criticism that is difficult to contain within oneself.

-Way of Healing:
+Way of Healing: Relaxation/ Ease
-Relaxation/ Ease
 By observing your denial in life, you will be able to transform this Wound.
 You can experience amazing ease and relaxation when you realise that there is no longer a need to defend yourself from the world, and that the world has absolutely no interest in hurting you in any way.

 Try to be gentler with your loved ones!
 We all dip each other in wounds to eventually transform them and heal!
 Use the raised anger as fuel.
 You will be able to express your anger in a creative way, and it will soon turn into compassion for the whole world.

-Emotional Reaction to the Manifestation of Wound
+Emotional Reaction to the Manifestation of Wound 🩶5.1-Self-Sabotage
-5.1
-Self-Sabotage
 It is important to be honest with yourself about how you feel about yourself.
 Do not take the blame for the situation, go within and realise that there is nothing wrong with you.

 At low frequencies, it manifests itself as a Shadow: Low Self-Esteem.
 An inner conviction that other people are better than you and there is something wrong with you.